rnietoe/Training/docs/AWS/04-Compute.md

 	* **public** for everyone
 	* **explicit** for specified accounts
 	* **implicit** for the owner only (default)
-* AMI are based on region, OS, architecture (32 or 64 bits), launch permissions and storage for the root volume (EBS or **Instance store** - ephemeral storage)
+* AMI are based on region, OS, architecture (32 or 64 bits), launch permissions and storage for the root volume (EBS or **Instance store** - ephemeral storage.
+	* An instance store provides temporary block-level storage for your instance.
+This storage is located on disks that are physically attached to the host computer.
+Instance store is ideal for temporary storage of information that changes frequently, such as buffers, caches, scratch data, and other temporary content, or for data that is replicated across a fleet of instances, such as a load-balanced pool of web servers.
 	* **Instance store** is physically attached to the EC2 instance and provides the lowest latency and highest IOPS
 	* EC2 instance with **Instance Store** can't be stopped
 	* Reboot does not cause the data to be deleted on an **instance store** volume